 There shallow draughts intoxicate the brain,

-These lines are ending with a grammatical break.
-Also, these end-stopped lines contain complete a phrase and have sense.
-Here each sentence corresponds to the length of a line and that pause slows down the pace of poem.
+These lines all end with grammatical breaks.
+Also, these end-stopped lines contain complete phrases and make sense.
+Here, each sentence corresponds to the length of a line, and that pause slows down the pace of poem.

 Thou art more lovely and more temperate.

 Rough winds do shake the darling buds of May,

 And summer’s lease hath all too short a date …”

 This excerpt is a perfect example of end-stopped line.
 All of these lines carry a pause at the end.
 There is a pause in both meter and sense; therefore, this device gives a complete poetic effect.